rd2/tbd/pages/custom.md

 ### Extended _shorthands_

-If one carefully examines a detailed _tbd.out.json_ file, one will notice new or altered TBD _shorthands_ for individual edges e.g., "jamb", "sill" & "head" instead of "fenestration", as well as "concave" or "convex" variants e.g.:
+If one carefully examines a detailed _tbd.out.json_ file, one notices new or altered TBD _shorthands_ for individual edges e.g., "jamb", "sill" & "head" instead of "fenestration", as well as "concave" or "convex" variants e.g.:
 ```
 {
   "psi": "poor (BETBG)",